-What is community transport?
-Is something that many people ask us.
-This is very often because people have never heard about it untless a member of family has been unable to travel or indeed themselves is in need of such a service.
-We often call people who are involved in community transport services the ‘secret army of Britain’.
+What is community transport? is something that many people ask us.
+Often, people have never heard about it unless a member of family has been unable to travel or indeed themselves is in need of such a service.
+We often call people who are involved in community transport services the secret army of Britain.
 This is because we firmly believe that if community transport were to close, communities in the United Kingdom and indeed around the world would ground to a halt.
 We would also see an increase in social isolation and a loss of independence for many.

-Thanks to these types of transport services, thousands of people across the UK and beyond are able to engage in society and attend medical appointments which they otherwise would not be able to attend.
+Thanks to the types of transport services outlined in this article, thousands of people across the UK and beyond continue to be able to engage in society and attend medical appointments which they otherwise would not be able to attend.